MusahIssah/Microsoft-Entra-ID-Hybrid-Identity-Lab/README.md

 - **Troubleshooting:** Resolved AADSTS700016 errors and managed UPN suffix routing.

 ## Documentation
-The full step-by-step build guide, including screenshots of the configuration and troubleshooting logs, is available in the PDF above.
+The full step-by-step build guide, including screenshots of the configuration and troubleshooting logs, is available in the PDF below.

 [View the Full Lab Documentation (PDF)](./Hybrid_identity_lab.pdf)